 “There’s plenty of violence in literature,” said Tess.
 “Violence is conflict, and most of the violence is against monsters.
 Sometimes violence is symbolic.”

 “I think it would be more instructive to discuss good books than indulge violent fantasies.”

 “You can talk about books all day in class and not make any connection with people or use your brain in a really creative way,” said Tess.

 Steve’s mom sniffed.
 “When you get into college, maybe you can make a judgment like that.”

-“Actually, I’d be surprised if Tess wasn’t better read than most undergraduates,” said Mr. Harrison.
+Mr. Harrison said, “Actually, I’d be surprised if Tess wasn’t better read than most undergraduates.”

 Mr. Harrison looked at Tess as he spoke.
-Tina stared into the fire, looking chagrinned.
+Tina glowered into the fire.
 “In the past year or so she’s read Nabokov, Steinbeck, Jung, and Freud.
 She’s got basic Latin grammar, and already has a fair survey of the classics from her mother.
 If it weren’t for being moved around over the years, she’d be halfway through high school by now.”
 At first cool and reasonable, Mr. Harrison’s tone had begun to tick up with indignation.